 About preschooler play and cognitive development

 Preschoolers want to learn how things work, and they learn best through play.
 Children at play are solving problems, creating, experimenting, thinking and learning all the time.

 What to expect: preschooler cognitive development and play

-With time, experience and practice, your preschooler will probably:
+With time, experience and practice, preschoolers will probably:

 - start to organise games and make friends

-- understand concepts like ‘bigger’ and ‘taller’ from four years
+- start to understand concepts like ‘bigger’ and ‘taller’

-- start to develop a sense of humour at four years and delight in jokes and riddles by five years
+- start to develop a sense of humour and delight in jokes and riddles

-- start negotiating with you if there’s something she wants
+- start negotiating with you if there’s something they want

 - start predicting what will happen next – for example, in a story

-- still not understand what’s real and what’s pretend until after five years.
+- still not understand what’s real and what’s pretend.

-At four years, a child still has a fairly short concentration span, so expect that your child might get restless or bored if an activity goes on for too long.
+At four years, children still have fairly short concentration spans, so expect that your child might get restless or bored if an activity goes on for too long.

 By five years, your child will probably sit through a full game or finish a whole puzzle – and that brings the new challenge of playing fair and learning to lose gracefully!

 Starting preschool gives your child lots to think about.
 There are new rules and routines that are different from those at home.
 This can be tiring and confusing at first.
 Your child might need time and lots of love and support to adjust.